This tutorial will show you how to programmatically add an ID attribute to the Contact Form 7 checkbox and radio button elements using jQuery.

 Step 2.
 Insert an ID Attribute Using jQuery

-In order to include an ID attribute in the input tag, we can use jQuery to programmatically add an ID to all radio button and checkbox elements in the CF7 form.
-The following code will combine the value attribute and name attribute to create the ID attribute and then insert it into the respective input tag.
+In order to include an ID attribute in the input tag, use jQuery to programmatically add an ID to all radio buttons and checkbox elements in the CF7 form.
+The following code snippet will combine the value attribute and name attribute to create the ID attribute.
+It then inserts it into the respective input tag.

 Hat tip to the original author, but the code was missing a vital feature that would change the spaces to a dash, remove question marks, and convert the letters to lowercase:

 name = name.replace(/\s+/g, '-').replace(/\?/g, '').toLowerCase();

 The new code snippet has been added to line 17.
 As a result, the input tag has the ID attribute inserted appropriately: